tusharkhairnar008/tusharkhairnar008/README.md

 ### Hi there 👋,
- I am a Senior Frontend developer at Itarium Technologies India Prv.
-Ltd.
+I am a Senior Front-end developer at Itarium Technologies India Private Limited.

- I have around 6 year of work exerience developing application using Nodejs and Java technologies.
+I have around 6 years of work experience developing applications using Nodejs and Java technologies.

- I have experties in Angular 2+, Typescript, ES6 and HTML 5.
+I have expertise in Angular 2+, Typescript, ES6, and HTML 5.

 🔭 I’m currently working on Ionic.

- 📫 How to reach me: tushar.khairnar@itariumtech.com

 <!--
 **tusharkhairnar008/tusharkhairnar008** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.